Printer Friendly PDF

 Men should discuss with their physicians the risks and benefits of prostate cancer screening to make an informed decision about testing.
 Most men should consider yearly prostate screenings beginning at age 50.
 Men at high risk (African Americans and men with a family history of prostate cancer before age 65) should consider testing beginning at age 45.
 Consider screening at age 40 if more than one first-degree relative is diagnosed before 65.
 Prostate screenings can include the PSA (prostate-specific antigen) blood test and DRE (digital rectal exam).

 Prostate cancer may be treated by different members of the cancer care team.
 Treatment options vary depending on how advanced the cancer is and if it has spread to other body parts.
-Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, hormone therapy, and chemotherapy.
+Physicians will determine the most appropriate treatment for each patient, including surveillance, surgery, radiation therapy, hormone therapy, chemotherapy, vaccine treatment, bone-directed treatment, and cryotherapy.

-Sources: American Cancer Society, National Cancer Institute, Prostate Cancer Foundation, and Texas Cancer Registry
+Sources: American Cancer Society, National Cancer Institute, and Prostate Cancer Foundation